Why choose this degree?

 What will I learn?

 This QLD programme satisfies the academic stage of training as required by the professional bodies, the Law Society and the Bar.
-It includes the Foundation Legal Subjects which are compulsory, and a number of elective modules.
+It includes the Foundations of Legal Knowledge Subjects, which are compulsory, and a number of elective modules.

 At stage one: students undertake core modules, including Academic Skills and Professional Skills, together with a number of the Foundation Legal Subjects.

-At stage two: students undertake further Foundation Legal Subjects, together with Project Design or Work Placement modules.
+At stage two: students undertake further Foundation Legal Subjects, together with the theoretical aspects of law and employability/professional practice modules.

-At stage three: students study further Foundation Legal Subjects and may choose from a range of electives, including a Dissertation.
+At stage three: students study further Foundation Legal Subjects and may, subject to demand, choose from a range of electives, including a Dissertation.

 Three and two-year degrees: